The full, clinically endorsed dose recommendation should be obtained from Lareb.

 Rationale for drug selection

-Cefuroxime is a cephalosporin antibiotic used in pregnancy for the treatment of certain infections, including pyelonephritis and community-acquired pneumonia.
+Cefuroxime is a cephalosporin antibiotic used in pregnancy for the treatment of several infections, including pyelonephritis and community-acquired pneumonia.
 Due to pregnancy-induced changes in the pharmacokinetics of cefuroxime, dose adjustments may be necessary to maintain effective antibiotic concentrations during pregnancy.

 Pharmacokinetics of cefuroxime in pregnancy